Lazuli42/roman-numeral-converter/README.md

 Specs

-0. If the user inputs 0, return nothing.
+1. If the user inputs 0, return nothing.
-1. If the user enters a number that is equal to the exact value of a roman numeral, that roman numeral should be returned.
-Example Input: 5  Example Output: V
 2. This program will convert numbers up to 3 into roman numerals containing I. ex.
 3 > iii
 3. Numbers greater than 5 will start with V.